caseysoftware/contactually-php/README.md

 ### Installing via Composer

-The recommended way to install the Best Buy library is through [Composer](http://getcomposer.org).
+The recommended way to install the Contactually library is through [Composer](http://getcomposer.org).

 ```bash
 # Install Composer